EdgarACarneiro/feup-cosn/README.md

     * Timeouts for calls over the network
     * Circuit Breaker
       * microservice keeps timing out against one endpoint all the time -> no point keep trying, at least for some time -> wrapper circuit breaker does this
+      * automatic error responses for services exceeding a failure threshold in the recent past
 * __Observability__
   * combination of monitoring, distributed logging, distributed tracing, and visualization of a service’s runtime behavior and dependencies
   * May track throughput of each microservice, the number of success/failed requests, utilization of CPU, memory, latency and some business-related metrics